PAIDNetwork/Protocol/README.md

  [has Alice crashed Bob and accepted crash accident]

-Turn this to a matrix, where vertical are the `claims`, and horizonal are the different `actors` involved [Alice, Bob]
+Turn this to a matrix, where vertical are the `claims`, and horizontal are the different `actors` involved [Alice, Bob]
 [0, 1]    - has Alice crashed Bob
 [0, 0]    - has Bob crashed Alice